 Immature sex won’t only lead to pregnancy and STDs, but also produce two discontented people with empty souls, and can create a huge rift between people, who were hitherto close.
 This is truly sad, because sex is supposed to bring two people closer together, not drive them apart.
 This makes having legalised, good sex all the more important.
 Sex between two married lovers is a covenant right that makes them soulmates.
 They are united in spirit, soul and body.
 To have casual sex this Valentine with just anybody, anyhow, will cause commotion and confusion to the two parties involved.

 Mature sex occurs between two married lovers, who have considered their choices.
 They must have planned how they want this sexual experience to be and the consequences of their actions.
 Mature sex partners have think about why they want to have sex with their spouse, and how they want to do it.
-Mature, married sex partners are aware of the dangers and pleasures of sex, and wish to minimise the former and maximise the latter.
+Mature, married sex partners are aware of the dangers and pleasures of sex, and wish to minimize the former and maximize the latter.
 Because of this, most mature, married lovers may use condoms and/or other birth control methods, to plan their family well.
 Their thinking faculty and sense of reasoning don’t turn off during the season of Valentine.
-So, the mature, married sex partners are in their right senses and are constantly thinking during the event, finding new and exciting ways to keep their spouse satisfied, aroused, tantalised, passionate and fulfilled.
+So, the mature, married sex partners are in their right senses and are constantly thinking during the event, finding new and exciting ways to keep their spouse satisfied, aroused, tantalized, passionate and fulfilled.

 Mature sex is far more unlikely to result in unwanted pregnancies and STDs.
 Nevertheless, it tries to make an electrifying impression on the other married partner involved and bring them closer.
 Valentine is a season when lovers can talk to each other about what they like and what they don’t like concerning their experiences together, which leads to improvements in future relationship.